Eligibility and History of Student Awards

 Eligibility for the Student Awards:

-3. The papers/posters are judged according to the following form.
+3. The papers/posters are judged according to the following form (to come).

 4. Please read “Guidelines for Student Papers” for more information and helpful advice.

-Normally, CAPA-ACAP awards two prizes for student members in good standing at each annual meeting, one for the top podium paper and one for the top poster paper.
-The value of each award has varied over the years (see list of previous recipients), although the current amount of both awards is $500.
+Normally, CABA-ACAB awards two prizes for student members in good standing at each annual meeting, one for the top podium paper and one for the top poster paper.
+The value of each award has varied over the years (see list of previous recipients), although the current amount of both awards is $400.
 The Oschinsky-McKern Award is normally presented for the top podium presentation and the Davidson Black Award is normally awarded for the top poster.
-It is up to the judges’ discretion to decide whether one or both prizes are awarded to podium or poster papers.
 It is also possible for students to receive an Honourary Mention for an excellent paper, although this is not accompanied by a monetary award.

 The History of the Awards